masjid-salah-app/masjid-salah-applications-privacy-policy/index.md

 You may:
 	•	Request a copy of your data.
-	•	Request correction or deletion of your data.
+	•	Request deletion of your account/data through the app when logged-in, (Settings -> account management -> delete account).
 	•	Stop using the app at any time.

 ⸻